dskrypa/cli_command_parser/_src/parameters.rst

       generated long form based on the Parameter's name will not be added.
 :name_mode: Override the configured :ref:`configuration:Parsing Options:option_name_mode` for this
   Option/Flag/Counter/etc.
+:env_var: A string or sequence (tuple, list, etc) of strings representing environment variables that should be searched for a value when no value was provided via CLI.
+If a value was provided via CLI, then these variables will not be checked.
+If multiple env variable names/keys were provided, then they will be checked in the order that they were provided.
+When enabled, values from env variables take precedence over the default value.
+When enabled and the Parameter is required, then either a CLI value or an env var value must be provided.

 .. note::
     Automatically abbreviated option strings are not supported.
 To accept a particular option string, it must be